 Conclusion

-Bathing in the historical Turkish baths in Istanbul is a very refreshing experience.
+Bathing in the historical Turkish hammams in Istanbul is a very refreshing experience.
 Most baths accept reservations.
 For this reason, you can make your bath reservation at the end of the sightseeing tour.
 So you can relax after a busy day.

 Wait until your body temperature drops in the cold room before leaving the bath, especially in the spring and winter months.
 Because the weather in Istanbul can be unexpectedly windy in the evening.